chrismanp/pldi24_artifact/README.md

 /home/user/lazyDir/cilkbench/run-eval.sh <Number of workers> <Number of runs> <disable numa>
 /home/user/lazyDir/cilkbench/run-icache.sh <Number of workers> <Number of runs> <disable numa>
 ```

+**Provide valid options either here or with -h in the .sh command**

 This will generate the data needed for our claim in artifact.pdf